 For over fifty years, the Redwood Valley Steam Train has been plying its trade in Tilden Regional Park in Berkeley.
-A fully functional miniature railway, the railroad has one and a quarter miles of track on which to run its fleet of replicas of the great steam engines of old.
+A fully functional miniature railway, the railroad has one and a quarter miles of track on which to run its fleet of replicas of steam engines of old.

 That track has been carefully laid on a scenic ridge in the over 2000 acre Tilden Regional Park to provide marvelous views of the surrounding area.

-If you are interested in a railroad themed day, once you have ridden the Redwood Valley Railway to your heart’s content, travel to the nearby community of Point Richmond, a short 20-minute drive, to visit the Golden State Model Railroad Museum.
+If you are interested in a railroad-themed day, once you have ridden the Redwood Valley Railway to your heart’s content, travel to the nearby community of Point Richmond, a short 20-minute drive, to visit the Golden State Model Railroad Museum.

 Redwood Valley Steam Train Museum